-There’s no denying that children love to snack, and most children would probably prefer to graze than sit down to a meal – there is a good reason for this!
+There’s no denying that children love to snack.
+Beyond this, most children would probably prefer to graze than sit down to a meal – there is a good reason for this!
 Children have high energy needs, yet smaller stomachs, meaning they tend to get full quite quickly.
 Therefore, the best way for them to get that energy in is to eat smaller, more frequent meals.

 While it’s best to avoid continuous grazing, having regular meals and snacks throughout the day is ideal for growing children.
-As parents, it’s important to know how to choose healthy snacks for your child so you can ensure they are getting the required nutrients to support their growth and development.
+As parents, it’s important to know how to choose healthy snacks for your child.
+This means you can ensure they are getting the required nutrients to support their growth and development.

 Watch out for added sugars